About our business

 We are a key partner in whole of government critical infrastructure protection and resilience programs and are members of the national advisory Energy Sector Group and Water Services Sector Group.
 We also have an integral role in the Northern Territory's counter disaster and all hazards emergency management arrangements.

 We support the provision of electricity, water and sewerage services in remote Territory communities through our wholly owned subsidiary not for profit business Indigenous Essential Services Pty Ltd (IES).
-Services are provided under a ‘fee for service’ agreement with the Department of Planning and Infrastructure.
+Services are provided under a ‘fee for service’ agreement with the Department of Community Services.